CoderOO7/100DaysOfCode/Log.md

 **Today's Progress:** Implement the AI logic.

 **Thoughts:** After many attempts able to complete the AI logic.
 Even after implementing the minimax algo part, the issue was that computer first move on ticTacToe board take around a minute to do calculation, to fix that manually optimize the first move by either computer mark in center of board or at top most left corner.

+### Day3: Sep 28 2020 (Monday)

+**Today's Progress:** Fix one bug & little bit styling.

+**Thoughts:** The project is almost completed, now the main part is left to make it responsive to play it on mobile.
+Today begin to work in the same company which I left, but now as a web developer.
+Tomorrow will implement left changes and if possible release it tomorrow.